Last Updated on July 23, 2021 by Rat Race Running

-Whenever someone finds out that I am investing in the stock market, they always ask questions about how I started or how they can invest in it.
+Whenever someone finds out that I am investing in the stock market, they always ask how I started or invested in it.

 A lot of people want to invest in the stock market.
 Mainly because of the many success stories they read over the Internet.